La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : … is good for (someone)

 > **mi se xamgu le nu mi tadni la .lojban.**
-> _For me it's good to study Lojban._
+> _For me, it's good to study Lojban._

 The same can be done with nouns:

 le plicru
-: those who gives, the givers, the donors, the donators
+: those who give, the givers, the donors, the donators

 le se plicru
 : those who are given to, recipients of gifts